-Roving doesn't have a specific yarn weight like yarn does, so you're not going to know exactly what you're going to get in terms of gauge.
-That's why roving is well-suited to projects where gauge doesn't matter so much, including crochet scarves, blankets and stuffed toys.
-If the gauge does matter, you can still use roving, but you'll definitely have to do a gauge swatch.
+Roving doesn't have a specific yarn weight as the yarn does, so you're not going to know exactly what you're going to get in terms of gauge.
+That's why roving is well-suited to projects where gauge doesn't matter so much, including crochet scarves, blankets, and stuffed toys.
+If the gauge does matter, you can still use roving, but you'll have to do a gauge swatch.

 Crochet roving doesn't have to be used in the exact thickness that it arrives to you as.
 You can part it and wind it into balls of thinner roving, which will still make bulky yarn but you'll get more yardage out of it.
-Lebenslustiger has a roving heart chunky crochet pillow free pattern and mentions in it that she did this, splitting her roving into two before beginning the project.
-DudleySpinner gives a good description of splitting roving multiple times down to "pencil-size" thickness.
+DudleySpinner gives a good description of splitting roving multiple times down to "pencil-sized" thickness.

 In the aforementioned roving crochet rug pattern by Expression Fiber Arts, the designer mentions that she is crocheting in a spiral, not joining her rounds as she goes and that this is because of the bulkiness of the roving.
 Note that this generally is only true if you're crocheting single-crochet in the round with your roving.

 ChemKnits has a video showing how a simple crochet chain of roving looks like a bulky braid.
 You can make these easily and then use the braids in other projects.
-The bulkiness of it also means that a single crochet chain of roving actually works as a scarf!
+The bulkiness of it also means that a single crochet chain of roving works as a scarf.

 Slow yarn is the idea of doing all of the steps of the yarn process yourself as much as possible.
-You may not be able to actually keep and shear your own sheep, but getting the roving straight from the farmer and doing dyeing, spinning and crocheting with it on your own is a great example of slow yarn.
+You may not be able to keep and shear your sheep, but getting the roving straight from the farmer and doing dyeing, spinning, and crocheting with it on your own is a great example of slow yarn.